paperswithcode/releasing-research-code/README.md

 - [mymodel.pth](https://drive.google.com/filehash)

-> 🧩Give a link to where/how the pretrained models can be downloaded and used (if applicable).
+> 📋Give a link to where/how the pretrained models can be downloaded and used (if applicable).

 ## Results